af/apollo-local-query/README.md

 [![Build Status](https://travis-ci.org/af/apollo-local-query.svg?branch=master)](https://travis-ci.org/af/apollo-local-query)

 A local GraphQL networkInterface for [apollo-client](https://github.com/apollostack/apollo-client) **1.x**.
-If you're using Apollo Client 2.x and above, please see [this issue](https://github.com/af/apollo-local-query/issues/12)
+If you're using Apollo Client 2.x and above, you probably want to use [SchemaLink](https://www.apollographql.com/docs/link/links/schema.html) instead!

 This is useful for server-rendering a React/Apollo app when your GraphQL server is running in the same server process.
 Rather than go out and back through the networking stack